YarinPerez/Convolution/README.md

 ## Features

 *   **Signal Generation:** Generates a 1D signal based on a sine function.
-*   **Interactive Pattern Selection:** Allows the user to select a segment of the signal to be used as a pattern for matching.
+*   **Pattern Selection:** Allows the user to provide a segment of the signal as a command-line argument to be used as a pattern for matching.
 *   **Convolution:** Performs normalized cross-correlation to find the occurrences of the selected pattern in the signal.
 *   **Pattern Matching:** Identifies the locations where the pattern appears in the signal based on the convolution result.
 *   **Visualization:** Displays the original signal, the selected pattern, the matched patterns, and the convolution result in separate plots.